willthames/devopsdays2014/slides.md

 ## Standards

-No support team should have to guess how software is setup.
+No support team should have to guess how software is set up.
 Have organisational standards that declare:

 > * How software is installed (chef, puppet, ansible, salt, cfengine &mdash; just pick one)